alfredo1995/ERP/README.md

 4) Import the database

-       - importar o banco de dados do sistema antigo em php
+       - import the old system database in php

 5) Connection to database